KegangWangCCNU/PhysRecorder/README.md

 # PhysRecorder
-A tool for recording high availability rPPG datasets.
+A tool for recording high availability rPPG datasets, lossless and highly synchronized.

 ## Setup
 First, you need to run Contec SpO2 Assistant and connect to the device via HID (currently not supporting devices with COM ports).
 When the SpO2 Assistant displays waveforms, PhysRecorder can Synchronously read waveform data.